Aditya-raj77x/Aditya-raj77x/README.md

 ### Hi there 👋
+### My Name is Aditya Raj
+I’m a developer

+I Know Python, WordPress, JAVA ,C ,C++ ,HTML, javascript , CSS ,REACT , ANGULAR JS

+I build websites for small and medium sized businesses.
+I am a expert in Python

+programming and Machine Learning and Artificial Intelligence with Python.

+I am also very good at REACT JS
 <!--
 **Aditya-raj77x/Aditya-raj77x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.